Jennifer M. Lane, Author

 Bold Journey Magazine — January, 2025

-Jennifer sat down with Bold Journey magazine to discuss resilience, storytelling as a creative connection between rejection and resilience.
-Read the discussion about how aligning our strengths with our values naturally bolsters our weaknesses. – Read more here.
+Jennifer sat down with Bold Journey magazine to discuss resilience and storytelling as a creative connection.
+Read on to enjoy the discussion about aligning our strengths with our values to naturally bolster our weaknesses – Read more here.